AdobeDocs/analytics.zh-Hans/help/technotes/ga-to-aa/reports/audience-reports.md

 The mobile devices report is approximately equal to the **Mobile Device** dimension.

-1. In the components menu, locate the **Mobile Device** dimension and drag it onto the large freeform table area labeled &#39;Drop a dimension here&#39;.
+1. In the components menu, locate the **Mobile Device** dimension and drag it onto the large freeform table area labeled 'Drop a dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See the [Mobile Device](../../../components/c-variables/dimensionslist/reports-devices.md) dimension in the Components user guide for more information.